-Professor Jeurissen has been identified by our previous four Gourlay Professors as one of the top three business ethicists in the world.
-He is very adept at engaging accountants, fund managers, controllers, chief financial officers, compliance officers and other finance professionals on a number of topics, including soft controls, corporate ethics, leading with integrity and the like.
+Professor Ronald Jeurissen is from Holland and has been identified by previous Gourlay professors as one of the top three business ethicists in the world.
+He is adept at engaging accountants, fund managers, controllers, chief financial officers, compliance officers and other finance professionals on a number of topics, including soft controls, corporate ethics and matters of integrity.
 His research interests include the theoretical foundations of business ethics, corporate social responsibility, corporate integrity and marketing ethics.

 2011: Professor Joanne Cuilla

-Her academic appoints have included the UNESCO Chair in Leadership Studies at the United Nations International Leadership Academy in Jordan and appointments at La Salle University, the Harvard Business School, The Wharton School and Oxford University.
+Her academic appointments have included the UNESCO Chair in Leadership Studies at the United Nations International Leadership Academy in Jordan and appointments at La Salle University, the Harvard Business School, the Wharton School and Oxford University.
 She currently holds visiting appointments with the University of Fort Hare in South Africa and Nyenrode Universitit in the Netherlands.

-Dr Ciulla’s research interests are leadership ethics, business ethics, international leadership and the philosophy of work.
+Joanne's research interests are leadership ethics, business ethics, international leadership and the philosophy of work.
 Her books include Ethics, The Heart of Leadership; The Working Life: The Promise and Betrayal of Modern Work; and The Ethics of Leadership.
 She co-authored a business ethics text titled Honest Work: A Business Ethics Reader and co-edited a collection of essays on The Quest for Ethical Leaders: Essays in Leadership Ethics.
-The book critics at Amazon.com ranked The Working Life as No. 2 in their list of the 10 best business books of 2000.
-Her latest publication is the three-volume set, Leadership at the Crossroads: Leadership and the Humanities.
+The book critics at Amazon.com ranked The Working Life as number two in their list of the 10 best business books of 2000.
+She also published the three-volume set, Leadership at the Crossroads: Leadership and the Humanities.
 She gives lectures and seminars all over the world and has worked with organisations such as the Aspen Institute, the World Economic Forum and the Brookings Institution.

 2009-10: Professor Ed Freeman

-Ed Freeman is the Elis and Signe Olsson Professor of Business Administration at the Darden School at the University of Virginia.
-He is also Academic Director of the Business Roundtable Institute for Corporate Ethics and co-Director of Darden's Olsson Center for Applied Ethics.
-He is Professor of Religious Studies, a Faculty Advisor to the University's Institute for Practical Ethics, and Adjunct Professor of Stakeholder Management at the Copenhagen Business School in Denmark.
-Professor Freeman is perhaps best known for his award-winning book: Strategic Management: A Stakeholder Approach, published in 1984, in which he proposed businesses build their strategy around their relationships with key stakeholders.
+Professor Ed Freeman is the Elis and Signe Olsson Professor of Business Administration at the Darden School at the University of Virginia.
+He is also academic director of the Business Roundtable Institute for Corporate Ethics and co-director of Darden's Olsson Center for Applied Ethics.
+He is Professor of Religious Studies, a faculty advisor to the university's Institute for Practical Ethics, and adjunct professor of stakeholder management at the Copenhagen Business School in Denmark.
+Ed is perhaps best known for his award-winning book Strategic Management: a Stakeholder Approach, published in 1984, in which he proposed businesses build their strategy around their relationships with key stakeholders.

 2007–08: Professor Laura Hartman